-This course will be graded on a point system, with a total of 250 possible points.
+This course will be graded on a point system, with a total of 300 possible points.
 Late work will not be accepted.

 Requirements Points

 Initial Blogs 10

 Blog Responses 40

 Reflective Activities 20

 Quizzes 100

+Research Project 50

+- Topic Submission (5 points)

+- Festival Analysis and Recommendations (45 points)

 Research Paper 80

+- Approval Paragraph (5 points)

-- First Draft (30 points)
+- First Draft (25 points)

 - Final Draft (50 points)

-TOTAL 250
+TOTAL 300